 It gives you an entire range of options to scale up your data's access and security features.
 Hence, making it one of the most powerful and secure CRM platforms.

-The first security level that Salesforce uses is object-level security.
-Before allowing or revoking any access, Salesforce first checks if the user has relevant permissions on the object, app, tab, etc.
+Salesforce uses object-level security as its first security level.
+Before allowing or revoking access, Salesforce first checks if the user has relevant permissions on the object, app, tab, etc.

 Salesforce profiles are one of the most basic enforcers of object-level and field-level security.
 Every user in a Salesforce organization needs to have a single profile.